-Isherwood’s work has been widely exhibited in public museums and private galleries around the United States, Canada, and Europe.
-He is the recipient of a Jerome Foundation Fellowship, a grant from the Pollock-Krasner Foundation, and an Honorary Doctorate from the University of New York at Plattsburgh.
-His sculpture has recently been exhibited at Ville Strozzi, Florence, Italy; deCordova Sculpture Park and Museum, Lincoln, Massachusetts; The Today Museum, Beijing, China; the museum at Grounds For Sculpture, Hamilton, New Jersey; and in Belgrave Square, London, England.
-He has had more than 20 solo exhibitions, including Reeves Contemporary in New York, John Davis Gallery in New York; Maiden Lane Exhibition Space in New York; the C. Grimaldis Gallery in Baltimore; Pyramid Hill Sculpture Park and Museum in Hamilton, Ohio; and the Sculpture Court in Southampton, New York.
-He has been featured in many group exhibitions, including the Peggy Guggenheim Museum in Venice, Italy; The McNay Museum, San Antonio, Texas; Derby City Museum, Derby, England; and Kunsthalle, Mannheim, Germany.
-His work can be found in more than 22 public collections.
+He has had over 25 solo exhibitions, including Reeves Contemporary in NYC, John Davis Gallery in NYC; The C. Grimaldis Gallery in Baltimore; Pyramid Hill Sculpture Park and Museum in Hamilton, OH.
+He has been featured in many group exhibitions, including the Peggy Guggenheim Museum in Venice, Italy; The McNay Museum, San Antonio, TX; The Derby City Museum, Derby, UK; and Kunsthalle, Manheim, Germany.
+His work can be found in more than 25 public collections.

-Isherwood’s work has been reviewed in The New York Times, Art in America, ARTnews, The Washington Post, The New York Sun, Sculpture magazine, Partisan Reviews, The Philadelphia Enquirer, and in The Times and The Guardian in the United Kingdom.
-He has made personal appearances on shows featuring his work, including WAMC Public Radio and The Culture Show, BBC Television, England.
-He has lectured at numerous colleges and universities in the United States and Europe.
+Isherwood has completed over 30 commissions in the private and public sector including a recent commission for New Jersey Public Art, Capital One Investments, USA, the US State Department Art in Embassies Program for the New Embassy in Oslo Norway, The Peninsula Hotel, Beijing China, Public Art San Antonio, Fidelity Investment UK, BCA, St Paul MN and The Woodner Memorial Sculpture at the Evening Star building Washington DC.
+Isherwood’s work has been reviewed in The New York Times, Art in America, ArtNews, The Washington Post, The New York Sun, Sculpture Magazine, Partisan Reviews, The Philadelphia Enquirer, London Times and in The Guardian, UK.
+He has made personal appearances on shows featuring his work, including WAMC Public Radio and The Culture Show, BBC Television, UK.
+He has lectured at numerous colleges and universities in the U.S, Europe and China.